 In August 2019, the Company received a notice of a Small Business Innovation Research (SBIR) grant award from the National Institutes of Health, which will provide funding of approximately \$1.1 million to the Company for its development of research applications.
-In June 2020, the Company received a notice that additional grant consideration of \$0.9 million would be awarded.
-In May 2022, the SBIR grant reached the end of the award period.
-During the three months ended June 30, 2022 and 2021, the Company recognized grant revenue of \$50,000 and \$0.1 million, respectively, with respect to the award.
-During the six months ended June 30, 2022 and 2021, the Company recognized grant revenue of \$64,000 and \$0.2 million, respectively, with respect to the award.
+For the three months ended March 31, 2023 and 2022, the Company recognized \$0.3 million and approximately \$14,000 of grant revenue, respectively, with respect to the award.